jasonwebb/morphogenesis-resources/README.md

 ### Superellipse, supershapes, and superformula
 ### Travelling salesman problem (TSP)
 Asks the question "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?"
 This classic problem is computer science classrooms to teach algorithm design and optimization techniques.

+_Useful for:_
+* Creating single-line drawings for use with pen plotters, laser cutters, CNC machines, and more.

 _Articles:_
 * [Travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) on Wikipedia